Monday, December 5, 2011

 Will Occupy kill the indie rock star?

 Indie rock is built on the romantic notion that heart and courage should count for far more in this world than unimaginative talent and routine effort.
 Certainly, this explains its historical appeal to college-educated young adults, many of whom have seen their lives stalled and creative passions stifled in unfulfilling careers.
-And ultimately, it is their salaries and prominent social status that have helped push indie rock to a level of cultural importance beyond its immediate capacities.
+And ultimately, it's their salaries and prominent social status that have helped push indie rock to a level of cultural importance beyond its immediate capacities.

 Today's college-educated young adults, however, are discovering that hard-earned credentials aren't enough to even grant them a first interview.
 Might the sting from this collective experience fundamentally change what this current generation will come to value in music?
 Bored with our careers, we once really loved the idea of a scrappy little band making the rounds, struggling to be heard, driven purely by earnest conviction.
 But now, with five or more job-seekers for every job out there, it seems just a little more crass that anyone should be asking for others' time and attention while feeling no need to match that sense of entitlement with superior results.